 When the class is learning about scientists, show them how scientists in different disciplines might look at the same information.
-Check out “The Most Interesting Science News Articles of the Week” which can be found at Live Science and choose one topic.
+Check out “The Most Interesting Science News Articles of the Week” at Live Science and choose one topic.
 Share that topic with students and then have them pick scientific roles written on slips of paper.
 Each student must write and share about how that particular kind of scientist would view and use the science topic chosen.
 Students will be amazed to consider how differently a biologist and a chemist view the same information about How Sleep Shrinks the Brain or any other topic.

 5. Gamify current events.

 Show students how politics really works in the world by teaching them how to play games like The World Peace Game and Fantasy Geopolitics.
-These games, even when modified or simplified, can help to shed new light on the world’s interconnectedness.
+These games, even when modified or simplified, can help shed new light on the world’s interconnectedness.

 6. Read differentiated news stories.

 The Common Core standards focus on more nonfiction reading and writing.
 Meet these needs by sharing news articles that are already vetted and leveled for your students.
 NewsELA is teacher tested and approved.
-Students are able to have choice in the articles they read and respond to because every topic has articles written at different reading levels.
+Students are able to have a choice in the articles they read and respond to because every topic has articles written at different reading levels.
 This also means that two students of different reading abilities can buddy up on the same topic.
-The articles cover every content area in your school including music and the Arts.
+The articles cover every content area in your school including music and the arts.

 7. Create podcasts instead of research projects.

 When kids hear they must do a research project, they groan.
-The work can feel overwhelming from identifying a topic to writing a long paper with sources.
+The work can feel overwhelming, from identifying a topic to writing a long paper with sources.
 Instead of going the traditional route, try a more current use of technology by having kids research current events in order to create a podcast for their technology class.
 This is one project that covers all content areas and brings them together under one roof.
-Students listen to podcasts designed for kids like Brains On!
-And Buy Why?
-Then they find a current event, research it just enough to write a script, record the podcast in GarageBand (found free on all Macs), and export it to an MP4.
+Students listen to podcasts designed for kids like Brains On! and Buy Why?
+Then they find a current event, research it just enough to write a script, record the podcast in GarageBand (found free on all Macs) and export it to an MP4.
 If the podcasts are uploaded to one location, both kids and parents can enjoy and learn from them.
 This article has more on doing podcasting projects with your students.

-8. Increase current event understanding through SCAMPER.
+8. Increase current events comprehension through SCAMPER.